esbmc/esbmc/README.md

 ESBMC is based on CBMC, the C bounded model checker.
 The primary differences between the two are that CBMC focuses on SAT-based encodings of unrolled C programs while ESBMC targets SMT; and CBMC's concurrency support is a fully symbolic encoding of a concurrent program in one SAT formulae.

 The fundemental verification technique (unrolling programs to SSA then converting to a formula) is still the same in ESBMC, although the program internal representation has been had some additional types added.
+ESBMC also implements a state-of-the-art k-induction proof rule to falsify and prove safety properties in C/C++ programs.

 # Open source